 Barkeeps at New York City's iconic Waldorf-Astoria created the Charlie Chaplin Cocktail in his honour sometime before 1920, when Chaplin was at the height of his silent-movie fame.
 Fruity yet bittersweet, it's a splendid tribute to a complex talent.
 Why not enjoy it with a copy of his masterwork, the 1940 political satire The Great Dictator?

-On this day in 1964, Decca Records a released eponymously named debut album by a then obscure British band, The Rolling Stones.
+On this day in 1964, Decca Records released an eponymously named debut album by a then-obscure British band, The Rolling Stones.

 On this day in 1943, a Swiss chemist named Albert Hofmann came over a little bit funny in his lab.
-Feeling restless and dizzy, he decided to go home and lie down, and proceeded to spend the next two hours tripping his tits off.
+Feeling restless and dizzy, he decided to go home and lie down, and proceeded to spend the next two hours tripping.